glaphire/interview_questions_and_answers/src/git/answers/git_merge_vs_git_pull_vs_git_fetch.md

     D---E---F---G---H master
 ```

-TLDR: When you merge *your* branch in master, commits in your branch are squashed and applied as one commit,
+TLDR: When you merge *your* branch in master, commits in your branch are  commit,
 then this single commit is combined with last commit in master branch, and result is a new commit (H).

 Warning: Running git merge with non-trivial uncommitted changes is discouraged: while possible,
 it may leave you in a state that is hard to back out of in the case of a conflict.

-## fetch
+## Fetch
 **git fetch** - downloads objects and refs from another repository.
 Fetch branches and/or tags (collectively, "refs") from one or more other repositories,
 along with the objects necessary to complete their histories.